 Was I brought up in a time where being tough and being strong is very important?
 Sure.
 I’ve felt weak at various points of my life so it’s only natural that it would affect me.

 Being aware of the thought process calms me down massively.
 At times that connection is what I need to take control of it and work my head around it.

 Where does this fit into the well-being of chefs?

 Well, it’s simple, there's a huge amount of pressure of chefs to be strong.
 Even today in a kitchen I would find it almost impossible to express any weakness.

 The pressure that puts on you Isn’t healthy.
 It simply can’t be.

-During our new covid normal I’m reading more and more stories of chefs having to to work harder, longer and under more pressure.
+During our new COVID-19 normal I’m reading increased stories of chefs having to work harder, longer and under more pressure.

 It’s a pressure cooker in the mind.

 Is standing up to not being ok manly or not?